groverj3/polyglot_jupyter_example/README.md

 **Important Note:** If you're used to installing pip packages, etc. within a notebook by `! pip install {package}` you'll need to adjust your workflow.
-The shell that spawns does not know about your virtualenv.
+The shell that jupyter spawns does not know about your virtualenv.
 Just keep a terminal open outside the notebook.

 ![Great Success!](images/python_env_jupyter.png)